lola-tech/graphql-kimera/packages/graphql-mirage-docs/docs/tutorial-fields-with-args.md

 // ..
 ```

-The `personasResolver` function needs access to the list of available `personas` in order to do filtering, so Mirage conveniently passes a `getPersonas` function which returns the total list of available personas to our resolver.
+The `launchesResolver` function needs access to the list of available `launches` in order to do filtering, so Mirage conveniently passes a `getLaunches` function which returns the total list of available launches to our resolver.

 > **Note**
 >
 > You can read more about the fields resolvers syntax on the [Object Type Builders concepts page](/graphql-mirage/docs/object-type-builders#fields-with-arguments).

 We have our resolver in place, but there seems to be a problem.
-Inspecting the result of the query that returns all cities and all personas...
+Inspecting the result of the query that returns the viewer and all personas...

 ```graphql
 query {